 3) Don’t put it all in one place

 You’ve heard the saying, “Don’t put all your eggs in one basket.”
 That statement couldn’t be any more true.
-There are many places to put your money.
+There are many places to put your money and diversify.
 Let’s say you had all your money in Bank X and Bank X went out of business, the market crashed, whatever the case may be.
 Legally, they have to give you your money, but there’s red tape.
 You have to wait, you have to sign, you have to jump through some hoops.
 In the meantime, your rent is late and your being threatened foreclosure.
 Now, if you had a couple saving accounts, when and if Bank X went out of business, you’d still have money to survive until you got through the red tape.

 4) Squirrels don’t get into debt

 Not once did I see that squirrel beg for a loan. 🙂 He is stocking up while plentiful, so he won’t HAVE to get a loan (or credit card) when the going gets tough.
 You know….our family lives well on $18k/year.
 Did you know that I do not own one single credit card?
 Why should I?
 I’ve been taking Mr. Squirrels’ advice for years!
 I’m not saying credit cards are bad per say, but I have also worked my entire career before staying home with my kids in the financial world.